 A HHG is where a transportation service provider provides a household goods move for the government.
 Your items are packed and then transported to your new location.

 A PPM is where you pack and move your belongings to your new home.
-You also have the option to hire a commercial mover such as a Moving Help Service Provider.
-The government will pay you 95 percent of the cost to hire a mover, according to AHRN.
+You also have the option to hire a professional moving labor such as Moving Help Service Provider.
+The government will pay you 95 percent of the cost to hire a mover, according to ahrn.com.

-Additionally, some PCS orders have their own rules and regulations.
+Additionally, some PCS orders have their own rules and regulations, and you can read more on the Defense Logistics Agency’s website.
 You need to make sure you understand these differences when you have accompanied or unaccompanied PCS overseas, PCS to same geographic area, change of a ship’s homeport or unit’s location, or PCS with temporary duty in route.

 Moving Help Can Assist You